 Your simple pleasures?

-A good walk, Netflix, The Wine Society, Plumo (above and below, bottom) and Toast (below), and a really good dinner out.
+A good walk, Netflix, The Wine Society, Plumo and Toast, and a really good dinner out.

 What is your approach to setting and achieving your goals?